-Long-Stay Patients
+Aged Long-Stay Patients

-All patients, both private and public, who are still in hospital after 35 days, or who have had a number of admissions without a discharge period of more than seven days, are assessed to see if they meet criteria and may be charged an accommodation fee, whether they are public or private.
+All patients, both private and public, who are still in hospital after 35 days, or who have had a number of admissions without a discharge period of more than seven days, are assessed to see if they qualify as a nursing home type patient (NHTP).

+If the patient qualifies as a NHTP, they will be charged an accommodation fee, whether they are public or private.

-If this applies to you or your relatives, a staff member will talk to you and provide further information.
+If this applies to you or your relatives, ask the administration officer or social worker about the fees that will apply.